 BULLSEYE was classic Sunday afternoon/early evening viewing in the 80s.
-Hosted by the charismatic Jim Bowen, it was a hit with the nation and is still being shown on the TV channel Challenge!
+Hosted by the charismatic Jim Bowen, it was a hit with the nation and is still sometimes shown on television

 Not just darts but …